Job Search Resources

-Tools to make the most of your job search.
+Tools to make the most of your job and internship search.

-Career Services offers students and alumni a variety of free support to help you secure the job you are looking for.
-Call us or make an appointment on Starfish to receive assistance with a resume critique, help writing cover letters, or for practice interviews.
+Career Services offers students and alumni a variety of support to help you secure the job or internship you are seeking.
+Make an appointment on Hawk Central to receive assistance with your resume, cover letter, or practice interviews.

 Set up your profile on Handshake and bridge the gap between student/alumni and employers.
 Handshake is a database in which employers post job openings for UND students and alumni to directly apply.
 Employers may also search for students who match their criteria if the student has allowed the employer access to their profile.